DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 ============

 .. [#] Or even better software requirements document, if any of such exists.
 Otherwise this is a great opportunity to prepare one.
-.. [#] To better understand this term, think about a movie industry: if a scene movie makers are going to film is potentially dangerous and unsafe for the leading actor, his place is taken over by a stunt double.
-.. [#] And eventually is killing him with a gun.
-At least in a TV show.
-.. [#] You may ask: *isn't it silly?* No, in fact it isn't.
-Validation of input parameters is one of the most important tasks during testing.

 .. _Python: http://www.python.org/